 They take precedence over our phones, television, washing, and housekeeping.
 Everything that looks little to adults may feel monumental to children.

-Even if you just have a few minutes, make an effort to spend meaningful time with your children and even better if you can connect in your childrens ego state, as any healthy family should do.
+Even if you just have a few minutes, make an effort to spend meaningful time with your children to help them develop a growth mindset in a delightful way.

 Set Attainable Goals

 Setting practical goals that children may attain will boost their self-esteem and confidence.
 The worst thing you can do is set them up for failure.

 Even if it’s only a few simple chores and stages.
 The fact that they can achieve anything on their own will boost their self-esteem tremendously.

 They will improve their levels of competency and assist in the development of self-esteem by setting goals that they are capable of achieving.

 It’s natural to want to impart all of our knowledge to our children in the hopes that they would learn things correctly and avoid making mistakes.
 It’s also very common for new parents to use “Helicopter parenting” as a parenting style.
 But that isn’t good for them.

 Children must be able to take calculated risks.
 Even if it means they don’t always succeed at them.
 They must learn to pick themselves up, dust themselves off, and try again.

 Even though it appears like doing things for them is faster and simpler, we are robbing children of their opportunity to make decisions and learn from them.